Japanese Grammar - Particles, Verbs and Adjectives

 Arimasu and imasu are verbs we use to express existence of non-living things (arimasu) and living things (imasu).
 They are both similar to "there is".
 This grammar lesson will take a closer look at these verbs and find out what's going on!

-Learning the differences between WA and GA (は and が) can be challenging to a student who is studying grammar, but this lesson will break it down into simple parts.
-This a good lesson to bookmark as a reference since you will probably come back here more than once!
+Learning the differences between WA and GA (は and が) can be challenging to a student, but this lesson will break it down into simple parts.
+This a good lesson to bookmark as a reference since you will probably come back here more than once.

 から (kara) is a grammatical conjunction that is similar to "because", "since" or "in order to".
 In this grammar lesson, we will take a closer look with a few examples.